 Tips to Make a Smooth Switch

+Let’s discuss some other key bassinet to crib transition tips.
 Now that we’ve got a safe crib environment for baby to sleep in, actually getting them to fall asleep and stay asleep in that space is the next major step.
 First and foremost, understand that this transition might disrupt their standard sleep schedule and cause them to wake up a bit more frequently than normal.
-Each baby is different and you know best, so just tap into your intuition and be patient as you both figure out this new territory!
+Each baby is different and you know best, so just tap into your intuition and be patient as you both figure out when to move baby out of a bassinet.

 Just make sure you put the baby down to sleep without the heating pad!
 Also, be sure to test the heat with your inner wrist (just like you’d do with a bottle) before putting the baby down so it’s not too hot.

 By adding mom or dad’s “smell” to the crib sheet before making the switch, can also help baby feel safe and secure in their new space.
-Try sleeping on the sheet yourself for a few nights before adding it to baby’s crib for some added comfort and to help ease the transition.
+Try sleeping on the sheet yourself for a few nights before adding it to baby’s crib for some added comfort and to help ease the transition from bassinet to crib.

 If your baby is still sleeping swaddled or is using a sleep sack, keep using this in the crib!
-The added resistance to movement will continue to make baby feel secure in the crib while keeping the continuity from their old routine similar!
-Just be sure you’re using your swaddle safely.
+The added resistance to movement will continue to make baby feel secure when transitioning from bassinet to crib while keeping the continuity from their old routine similar!
+Just be sure you’re using your swaddle safely.3.
+Keep Things Moving

 Just because your baby is ready for a crib doesn’t mean they are ready to give up the soothing motions they love when falling asleep (say from mom rocking them to sleep) or while sleeping (say from the soothing vibrations of their bassinet!
 Fortunately, the Baby Brezza Smart Soothing Mat is the perfect product to give your crib the soothing motions baby has come to need to sleep well!

 You can use one of the several modes to see which one works best for your baby.
-Just know that how you use the mat (e.g. directly under baby vs. under the mattress) can affect the vibrations so be sure to try all the modes before deciding what’s best.
+Just know that how you use the mat (e.g. directly under baby vs. under the mattress) can affect the vibrations so be sure to try all the modes before deciding what’s best in choosing when to transition from bassinet to crib.

 Lastly, just be sure that you do ween baby off the Baby Brezza Smart Soothing Mat’s vibrations as they age; your 2-year-old shouldn’t still need a Soothing Mat to sleep well each night!
 You can ween them off by decreasing the vibration levels every few weeks or months depending on your baby’s age.
 You can also use the 1-hour auto-off function as a further way to ween them off needing vibrations all night, instead only having them to help them fall asleep.

-Just as with swaddling and motion, baby will likely still want and need soothing white noise to sleep.
+Just as with swaddling and motion, baby will likely still want and need soothing white noise to sleep especially while transitioning baby from bassinet to crib.
 Not only does white noise helps drown out other noises (e.g. a dog barking, an ambulance whizzing past), it also brings them back to the comfort and security of the womb.
+Using a machine like the Sleep and Soother Portable Sound Machine makes this transition simple.
+With 18 soothing sounds and 4 timer settings you can make sure baby sleeps through the night in their new space with familiar sounds.
 So keep the white noise machine or app on in baby’s room both as you’re helping them fall asleep, and while they sleep to keep them happy and at ease.

 As you put the baby down in the crib, they might startle or stir.
 So try to make that transition smooth but also help them settle back in once on the crib mattress by providing a bit of gentle pressure with your hand on their chest after they are in their crib can help baby know you are still “there” as they are dozing off.
 You can provide this soothing touch for as long as baby needs at first and ween them down from there.
 It’s all about gradually helping them learn how to fall asleep by themselves, stay asleep soundly, and self-soothe if they do wake up at night!